rikluost/WX_Bot/README.md

 ## Activating OpenWeatherMap API

-For activating the API, the below needs to be modified and a valid API key inserted.
+Should you wish to activate the API, the below needs to be modified in and a valid API key should be inserted in ```wx.py```.
 API key is available from https://openweathermap.org/

 ```python
 use_openweather_API = True
 API_key = "Insert your key here"
 ```